provandal/binarydigittrainer/replit.md

 # Overview

-This is a simplified educational Binary Digit Trainer that teaches neural network fundamentals through step-by-step visualization.
-Users draw binary digits (0 or 1) on a 3×3 pixel canvas where each pixel is a 3×3 grid of sub-pixels.
-The neural network architecture is 9→4→2 (9 input neurons for pixels, 4 hidden neurons, 2 output neurons for digits 0 and 1).
+This is a comprehensive educational Binary Digit Trainer that teaches neural network fundamentals through step-by-step visualization.
+Users draw binary digits (0 or 1) on a 9×9 pixel canvas with direct binary pixels.
+The neural network architecture is 81→24→2 (81 input neurons for pixels, 24 hidden neurons, 2 output neurons for digits 0 and 1).
 The application demonstrates the complete training cycle: forward pass, loss calculation, and backpropagation with real-time weight and activation updates.

 # User Preferences